Sid Smith front page

 Dancing from the toilet on the cold floors

-And we didn’t quite sit in case our bum froze,
+And we couldn’t quite sit in case our bum froze,

-But we stamp and bustle and hurry about
+But we shout and stamp and bustle about

 Into every room and chase the winter out –